Epzillon/fruk0st_bot/COMMANDS.md

 Here are all the commands supported by the bot.
 This documentation explains usage and gives examples on certain commands.

+* All commands are to be preceded by the command prefix set up in the `.env` file.

 * Commands that has the `[ADMIN]` tag can only be used by a bot admin.
 (See [bot documentation](https://github.com/EpiX0R/fika_bot))

 * Parameters that begin with a question mark (`<?parameter>`) is an optional paramter.